How to Use VBA SPLIT Function in Excel (10 Ideal Examples)

 5-splitted words in MsgBox

-• Since we didn’t mention any delimiter, it assumed each substring was up to a space.
+• Since we didn’t mention any delimiter, it assumed each substring ended with a space.

-• If you want the output in cells rather than a message box then use the cell number instead of MsgBox.
+• If you want the output in cells rather than a message box, use the cell number instead of MsgBox.

 • The code below splits the string and stores the sub-strings in the range B4:B9.